HHS/simpler-grants-gov/documentation/api/development.md

 1. Install the version of Python specified in [pyproject.toml](../../api/pyproject.toml) [pyenv](https://github.com/pyenv/pyenv#installation) is one popular option for installing Python, or [asdf](https://asdf-vm.com/).
+   - If using pyenv run `pyenv local <version>` to ensure that version will be used in subsequent steps
+2. Ensure that `python -V` and `python3 -V` are picking up that version.
+   - If not, run `pyenv init -` and/or restart your shell to ensure it was run automatically

-2. After installing and activating the right version of Python, install [poetry](https://python-poetry.org/docs/#installation) and follow the instructions to add poetry to your path if necessary.
+3. After installing and activating the right version of Python, install [poetry](https://python-poetry.org/docs/#installation) and follow the instructions to add poetry to your path if necessary.

    ```bash
    curl -sSL https://install.python-poetry.org | python3 -
    ```

-3. If you are using an M1 mac, you will need to install postgres as well: `brew install postgresql` (The psycopg2-binary is built from source on M1 macs which requires the postgres executable to be present)

 4. You'll also need [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+## Database setup: Run Migrations/Seeds

+1. If you haven't done local development before you'll need to execute the migrations and seed the DB with data using the steps in [database-local-usage.md](database/database-local-usage.md)

+## OpenSearch setup

+1. Run `make init-opensearch` setup the OpenSearch Container
+2. Run `make populate-search-opportunities` to push data previously seeded in the DB into the search index

+If your DB or OpenSearch end up in an odd place, you can reset all the persistent storage using `make volume-recreate`

 ## Run the application